niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/solar_control.jpg){: style="height:350px;width:350px"}

+1. Connect the Solar Panel wires to terminals on the board as shown
+2. Use a multimeter to test the connections

 ### Connecting the Light

 ![Derail Solar Panel](assets/derail_wire.jpg){: style="height:350px;width:350px"}

+1. Ensure that 5V jumpers are installed
-1. Connect the light wires to terminals on the board as shown
+2. Connect the light wires to terminals on the board as shown
-2. Use a multimeter to test the connections
+3. Use a multimeter to test the connections

 ---